Cap-go/website/content/blog/appcenter-migration.md

 `npx @capgo/cli@latest login YOURKEY`
 ## Add your first app

-Let's get started by first creating app in Capgo Cloud with the CLI.
+Let's get started by first creating the app in Capgo Cloud with the CLI.

 `npx @capgo/cli@latest add`